 Once the plan has been set, the most important part is yet to come – instructors working with students to improve deficits.
 Because our instructional materials are easy to use and effective, teachers are able to implement the program immediately.
 That is the key to success.
 Professional support on the use of the tools leads to better use and better results.
 The intervention process is a Winsor Learning core competency.
 Our roots are in reading intervention.
 All of the experts who visit with instructors and administrators have worked with students in an intervention setting, so they can look school staff in the eye and say “I’ve been where you are – trying to help struggling students succeed – and I will show you how to help these students.”
 Professional development for administrators and instructors focuses on training that is useful in the short term, but is also implemented throughout the school year.
 We have found that ongoing coaching leads to better instructional fidelity as instructor knowledge and skills improve.
 Winsor Learning coaches spend time with instructors in their setting to help foster this all important fidelity.

 Step 4: Monitor progress — evaluate effectiveness

 While data-driven decisions should be a part of the strategy that schools employ to strive for student success, there is need for a methodology that overlays the effort.
-Whereas RTI provides guidelines for schools to follow, the implementation of those guidelines leaves room for interpretation and therefore a chance for challenges to arise that impede successful implementation.
-A daily, monthly and yearly work plan combined with support from experts who have experience overcoming RTI challenges are major elements of the methodology.
+Whereas Response to Intervention (RTI) provides guidelines for schools to follow, the implementation of those guidelines leaves room for interpretation and therefore a chance for challenges to arise that impede successful implementation.
+A daily, monthly, and yearly work plan combined with support from experts who have experience overcoming RTI challenges is a major element of the methodology.